How to Grow Kiwi

 Kiwi plants should be planted in the spring after the threat of frost has passed.

 Choosing and Preparing a Planting Site

 The gardener should choose a sunny spot in their garden to let the plant grow vigorously and produce the best fruit.
 The spot should also be well-protected to avoid wind damage.

 The spot should be on the north side of the garden in colder regions to reduce the risk of freeze-thaw damage in early spring if plants are especially susceptible.

-Kiwi plants can also grow in shade; however, in shade, they won’t produce fruit.
+Kiwi plants can also grow in the shade; however, in the shade, they won’t produce fruit.
 But if ornamentation is the grower’s purpose in growing this plant, the gorgeous vine serves it well with its red stems, chunky, heart-shaped leaves, and stunning, fragrant flowers.